ayiemba/MpesaLib/CONTRIBUTING.md

 # How to contribute

-Please read these guidelines before contributing to Json.NET:
+Please read these guidelines before contributing to MpesaLib:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)